ballerina-platform/asyncapi-tools/docs/spec/spec.md

 |      --json       |          specifies whether to generate in `json` format          |    No     |        false        |

-The command generates an AsyncAPI specification for the given service running on websockets.
+The command generates an AsyncAPI specification for the given service running on WebSockets.
 The generated specification will be saved in the specified output directory.
 If the output directory is not specified, the specification will be saved in the current directory.

 Behaviour of the command,
 - The tool generates a specification only if the provided input file is a Ballerina file.